-Every year, the Digital Methods Initiative organises an intensive Summer School where participants learn and develop internet research techniques for studying societal conditions and cultural change.
-During the Summer School, participants actively engage in empirical research projects, employing web-specific software tools, such as scrapers and crawlers.
-Each week of the two-week Summer School concludes with an event where the completed research projects are presented.
+During the Digital Methods Initiative (DMI) Summer School, participants actively engage in empirical research projects, employing web-specific software tools, such as scrapers and crawlers.
+The course concludes with an event at which the research projects are presented.

 |Academic director:||Prof. Richard Rogers|